-ELECTRIC MALADY is a documentary feature combined with a digital interactive experience that explores what it’s like to suffer from electrosensitivity.
+ELECTRIC MALADY is a documentary feature combined that explores what it’s like to suffer from electrosensitivity.

 Director Marie Lidén grew up with a mother who suffered from an illness that the world did not recognise – electrosensitivity.
 Years later, in a technologically advanced world, medical professionals still fail to diagnose and treat this illness.
 Many people who claim to suffer from this condition, like our film's main subject William Hendeberg, are forced to retreat from society and live an isolated life, removed from modern technology.